BirolLab/ntSynt-viz/README.md

 ## Using ntSynt-viz with pangenome graphs or synteny blocks from tools other than ntSynt
 To visualize synteny information in pangenome graphs or from synteny block detection tools other than ntSynt, the synteny blocks simply need to be converted to the straightforward [ntSynt format](https://github.com/BirolLab/ntsynt?tab=readme-ov-file#output-files).
 For convenience, we also provide some scripts to do this conversion in the `conversion_scripts` directory.

+## Interactive plots
+As of v1.1.0, ntSynt-viz will output an HTML file to allow interactive exploration of the ribbon plot.

+Interactive elements include:
+- Hover/click on a ribbon to highlight the entire block and display more information
+- Hover/click on a chromosome to display more information
+- Click on a chromosome in the legend to highlight correseponding synteny blocks

+Example ribbon plot: XXX

 ## Citing <a name=citing></a>